Skip to main content

 • Education Support: Opportunity to apply for scholarship funds for a graduate degree.

 Applicants may also receive certain benefits as a result of being named a Finalist, in our sole discretion and subject to availability.
-Any Finalist benefits will be announced at or before the time of the Rise Finalist announcement.
+Any Finalist benefits will be announced around the time of the Rise Finalist announcement.

 Higher education scholarships are subject to the following terms (“Scholarship Terms”): (i) scholarship amounts will be based on demonstrated need and not available to the extent fees or expenses can be covered by financial aid; (ii) scholarships will be offered for up to four years of post-secondary study at an accredited university; (iii) in limited cases, and in our sole discretion, we may offer scholarship benefits for other post-secondary studies, (iv) scholarship support may be forfeited if, in our sole discretion, it is not utilized within a reasonable timeframe following selection as a Global Winner; (iv) continued eligibility for scholarship benefits is subject to the Global Winner’s provision of requested grade and course information on a regular basis; and (v) scholarship support may be reduced or forfeited if the Rise Winner fails to comply with or meet any published Rise expectations or academic standards.